 Source: Casper Star Tribune; Doe Network

 Well, I definitely think David was murdered.

-Quite the action for a small town, so I have to wonder what this town was like in 1985.
-Population was around 19,000 back then.
-However, Rock Springs sits off a major interstate so many travelers and truck drivers are going in and out of Rock Springs on a daily basis.
+Quite the action for a small town, so I wonder what this town was like in 1985.
+The population was around 19,000 back then.
+However, Rock Springs sits off a major interstate, so many travelers and truck drivers are going in and out of Rock Springs daily.
 It would have been the same back then, so anyone could have murdered David.
 But I tend to think it was a local because of where David’s bike was found.

 There is no information on the identity of the couple.

 So, what was the motive?
-David had $150 cash on him, so maybe it was robbery.
-Seems petty to kill someone over a small amount like that.
-Maybe his family is right – a fight broke out between David and an unknown person and David was hit in the stomach.
+David had $150 cash on him, so maybe it was a robbery.
+It seems petty to kill someone over a small amount like that.
+Maybe his family is right – a fight broke out between David and an unknown person, and David was hit in the stomach.
 But who was the fight with?
 How did it start?
 Where did it take place?
 Witnesses?